MetaGLM/glm-cookbook/README_en.md

 + 👁️`vision` About multi-modal calls and basic applications.

-+ 🔧`finetune` Maybe you can come here to find fine-tuning content? (coming soon)
++ 🔧`finetune` Maybe you can come here to find fine-tuning content?

++ 🎉`demo` Some interesting demos, which may inspire some inspiration.
-+ 🤖`agent` Let’s see how powerful the agent at the press conference is! (coming soon)
+  + 🤖`agent` Let’s see how powerful the agent at the press conference is!

-+ 🎉`demo` Some interesting demos, which may inspire some inspiration. (coming soon)
+  + 📚`data` The data needed to run the demo.

 + 🏠`asset` Some related picture information.